-Mit gation measure Responsible party Time period ٠ The Garden Route Gateway Plaza (Pty) Ltd should establish a database of local construction The Garden Route Gateway Construction phase companies in the area, specifically SMME's owned and run by HDI's (Historically Disadvantaged Plaza (Pty) Ltd / Contractor Individuals) and local individuals, prior to the commencement of the tender process for the development.
-These companies should be notified of the tender process and invited to bid for project related work. ٠ The Garden Route Gateway Plaza (Pty) Ltd in consultation with the appointed contractor/s should seek to ensure that a percentage of the labour required for the construction phase is sourced from local area in order to maximize opportunities for members from the local HD communities. ٠ Ensure specialist reports and input are available to the public and can be referenced/reviewed for future developments in the surrounding area.
+Mitigation measure Responsible party lime period • The Garden Route Gateway Plaza (Pty) Ltd should establish a database of local construction The Garden Route Gateway Construction phase companies in the area, specifically SMME's owned and run by HDI's (Historically Disadvantaged Plaza (Pty) Ltd / Contractor Individuals) and local individuals, prior to the commencement of the tender process for the development.
+These companies should be notified of the tender process and invited to bid for project related work.